Global Greens Charter

 The Global Greens Charter is a document that 800 delegates from the Green parties of 72 countries decided upon a first gathering of the Global Greens in Canberra, Australia in April 2001.
 The first part contains six guiding principles, whereas the second part specifies what political action should be taken.
 The second part of the charter was modified in Dakar, Senegal in 2012 at the third Global Greens Congress.

+The Charter was updated in 2017 Congress in Liverpool and in the 2023 Congress in Korea.

 The signatory parties and political movements of the Global Greens Charter commit themselves to global partnership and to six guiding principles.
 These principles are: